MajickTek/hesperus2/README.md

 Push new updates to main repo as a pull request?

 Add better Quake1/GoldSrc support (add instructions for setting up tools in Hammer)

+See more TODO stuff (engine- and tool-related) in notes/hesperus - todo.txt